fvarli/laravel-smart-order-api/README.md

     - Robust input validation for all requests
     - Meaningful error messages

+- **Docker Support**:
+    - Containerized environment for easy setup and deployment
+    - Multi-container configuration with Docker Compose
+    - Separate containers for Laravel app, MySQL, and Nginx
+    - Ready for local development and production

 - **Postman Collection & Environment**:
     - Predefined Postman collection and environment files available in resources/docs/postman/ for quick API testing